readthedocs/readthedocs.org/docs/tutorial/index.rst

 After that, you will be redirected to Read the Docs, where you will need to confirm your e-mail and username.
-Clicking the "Sign Up »" button will create your account and redirect you to your *dashboard*.
+Clicking the :guilabel:`Sign Up »` button will create your account and redirect you to your *dashboard*.

 By now, you should have two email notifications: